campbellwmorgan/jump-up/readme.md

   Config:

           type: 'jasmine-local'
-          testPrefix: 'test/unit/' # directory where tests are located
+          testDir: 'test/unit/' # directory where tests are located
+          perFile: true # only executes the test for the file changed
           dir: 'main-scripts/'

           coffee: true # run with the --coffee flag

+          # number of ms to debounce
+          # (prevents tests being run too
+          # many times on double-save)
+          debounce: 100

           verbose: true # run with the --verbose flag
           # any environmental variables to precede the
           # execution